Canio’s Cultural Cafe lives at the Old Whalers’ Church, 44 Union Street, Room 29. Office hours: Tues & Fri, noon-4:30, and by appointment.

 * Master Workshops on Dante’s Divine Comedy

-There’s more in store.
+Stop by our office to learn what’s news.
 Join us for a CCC event soon!

 We are a founding member of the Sag Harbor Cultural District.
 The SHCD actively supports cultural and artistic resources to further the sense of Sag Harbor as a place where culture matters and creativity thrives.

-Canio’s Cultural Cafe * 290 Main Street * Sag Harbor, NY 11963 * 631.725.4926 * caniosculturalcafe at gmail.com
+Canio’s Cultural Cafe * 2 Main Street Suite 255 * Sag Harbor, NY 11963 * 631.725.4926 * caniosculturalcafe at gmail.com

 incl recipes for happening books like curry sandwiches & tea for Gen Pettigrew? 😉